 3.1.
 Data description

 The Harmonised Index of Consumer Prices (HICP) gives comparable measures of inflation for the countries and country groups for which it is produced.
-It is an economic indicator that measures the change over time of the prices of consumer goods and services acquired by households.
-In other words, it is a set of consumer price indices (CPI) calculated according to a harmonised approach and a set of definitions as laid down in Regulations and Recommendations.
+It is a macroeconomic indicator that measures the change over time of the prices of consumer goods and services acquired by households.
+In other words, it is a set of consumer price indices (CPIs) calculated according to a harmonised approach and definitions as laid down in Regulations and Recommendations.

-A proxy-HICP for the all-items index and main headings is also available for the United States.
+A proxy-HICP for the all-items index is also available for the USA.

 The data are released monthly in Eurostat's database and include price indices and rates of change (monthly, annual and 12-month moving average changes).
-In addition to the headline 'all-items HICP', a number of sub-indices for different goods and services and special aggregates are available.
+In addition to the headline total (formerly called 'all-items HICP'), over 500 sub-indices for different goods and services and over 30 special aggregates are available, including the HICP at administered prices (HICP-AP).

-Eurostat publishes early estimatescalled 'flash estimate', of the euro area overall inflation rate and selected components.
-These are published monthly, usually on the last working day of the reference month.
+Eurostat publishes early estimates, called 'flash estimate', of the euro area overall inflation and its selected components.
+These are published monthly, usually on the last working day of the reference month or shortly thereafter.

 3.2.
 Classification system